-To pass the time while in isolation and to make lite of a dire situation, I sent Peter Bower an early draft of a paper on Renaissance-style hemp toilet paper bearing the water-mark COVID-19, a commemorative toilet paper project.
-In the article and my emails to Peter, I describe 3D print-ing of the COVID-19 watermark.
-Peter replied, asked if a more complex watermark would be feasible: specifically, a Sally Bower redesign of her original, rather intricate BAPH emblem.
+To pass the time while in isolation and L to make lite of a dire situation, I sent Peter Bower an early draft of a paper on Renaissance-style hemp toilet paper bearing the watermark COVID-19, a commemorative toilet paper project.
+In the article and my emails to Peter, I describe 3D printing of the COVID-19 watermark.
+Peter replied, asking if a more complex watermark would be feasible: specifically, a Sally Bower redesign of her original, rather intricate BAPH emblem.
 In the restructuring, Sally had replaced the laurel branch with a bubbling champagne glass to celebrate the cover of the 50th issue of The Quarterly.

-traditional pen and ink drawing into a computer vector graphic - that is, get the design drawn as lines, points, and curves expressed in mathematical equations, not a raster (pixels).
+The first step to discover feasibility was to translate Sally's traditional pen and ink drawing into a computer vector graphic - that is, get the design drawn as lines, points, and curves expressed in mathematical equations, not a raster (pixels).
 There is no automatic tracing program that works well for this - at least not yet; Artificial Intelligence will likely someday come to our aid.
-So, I "redrew" the image into Adobe Illustrator, "hand" tracing vector lines over a scan of Sally's drawing.
-Not wanting all the letters and elements to fall apart, I drew connecting lines to hold it all together and placed the file in the capable hands of Magnolia Editions' Master Printer, Nicholas Price.
+So, I "redrew" the image into Adobe Illustrator, "hand" tracing vector lines over a scan of Sally's graceful drawing.
+Not wanting all the letters and elements to fall apart, I drew connecting wires to hold it all together and placed the file in the capable hands of Magnolia Editions' Master Printer, Nicholas Price.